-These, friends, are not your average pork chops.
-In fact, our chefs gave ’em a restaurant-worthy makeover, transforming the everyday protein into something above and beyond.
-The chops are seared to perfection, then drizzled with an ultra-savory, rosemary-flecked apple pan sauce.
-The sides?
-Just as impressive.
+Friends, these are not your average pork chops.
+In fact, our chefs gave ’em a restaurant-worthy makeover, transforming them to something above and beyond.
+The chops are seared to perfection, and drizzled with an ultra-savory, rosemary-flecked apple pan sauce.
+The sides are just as impressive.
 We’re serving up creamy mashed potatoes and roasted Brussels sprouts to round everything out.
 Get ready for maximum dinnertime deliciousness.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce. • Halve and core apple; dice one half into ¼-inch pieces (dice whole apple for 4 servings).
 Strip rosemary leaves from stems; roughly chop leaves until you have 1 tsp (2 tsp for 4). • Heat a drizzle of olive oil in a large pan over medium-high heat.
 Add diced apple and chopped rosemary.
 Cook, stirring occasionally, until apple is slightly softened, 4-6 minutes.

 • Stir stock concentrate, ½ cup water (¾ cup for 4 servings), and 1 tsp sugar (2 tsp for 4) into pan with apple mixture.
 Bring to a simmer, then reduce heat to medium.
 Cook until apple is tender and liquid has reduced, 8-10 minutes. • Turn off heat; stir in half the mustard (all for 4) and 1 TBSP butter (2 TBSP for 4) until melted and combined.
 Season with salt and pepper. • Transfer to a medium microwave-safe bowl and cover to keep warm.
 Wash out pan.